-The potential risks associated with other geologic hazards, such as landslides (potentially affecting Alternatives 2B and 3), karst (potentially affecting Alternative 3), geochemical properties of waste rock (potentially affecting Alternatives 2B and 3), and outburst floods, would be further evaluated in geotechnical and hydrologic studies conducted in support of final design and construction.
+The potential risks associated with other geologic hazards, such as rockfall and debris flow (potentially affecting Alternatives 2B and 3), karst (potentially affecting Alternative 3), geochemical properties of waste rock (potentially affecting Alternatives 2B and 3), and outburst floods, would be further evaluated in geotechnical and hydrologic studies conducted in support of final design and construction should Alternative 2B or 3 be selected.
+The risk of rockfall and debris flow hazards would be reduced by mitigation strategies such as avoidance or removal of the rockfall initiation zone; stabilization of the rockfall area with hand scaling, blasting, and rock bolting; or protection from debris flow with catchment ditches.

-Wetlands - Alternatives 1 (No Action), 1B, 4A, and 4C would not result in the construction of any new highways or ferry terminals; therefore, they would have no direct or indirect effects on wetlands.
+Wetlands - Alternatives 1 - No Action, 1B, 4A, and 4C would not result in the construction of any new highways or ferry terminals; therefore, they would have no direct or indirect effects on wetlands.

 Alternative 2B would result in the loss of approximately 61 acres of wetlands and approximately 32 acres of unvegetated intertidal and subtidal areas.
-This represents a reduction of approximately 9 acres of wetland impacts from what was presented in the 2006 Final EIS because DOT&PF made design changes to Alternative 2B during the 2008 U.S. Army Corps of Engineers (USACE) permitting process, and during more recent design refinements that minimized impacts to wetlands and reduced the extent of rock side cast areas.
+This represents a reduction of approximately 9 acres of wetland impacts from what was presented in the 2006 Final EIS, because DOT&PF made design changes to Alternative 2B during the 2008 U.S. Army Corps of Engineers (USACE) permitting process, and during more recent design refinements that minimized impacts to wetlands and reduced the extent of rock side cast areas.
 All but approximately 1 acre of the wetlands impacted by the Alternative 2B highway alignment would be forested wetlands, which store flood waters, keep sediment from entering nearby waterbodies, and provide wildlife habitat.
 The largest area of wetland loss, approximately 53 acres of palustrine forested wetlands, would occur between Slate Creek and Sherman Point north of Berners Bay.